rafaqz/citation.vim/README.md

 (https://github.com/rafaqz/citation.vim)

-Citation.vim Imports zotero databases (with better_bibtex citation keys if available) or exported bibtex files and inserts keys, opens pdfs, searches fulltext or does whatever you want with them using Unite.vim.
+Citation.vim imports zotero databases with better_bibtex citation keys if available, or exported bibtex files.
+It can insert keys and many other fields, open attached pdfs and urls, or search zoteros fulltext database.

 It allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from a citation list.
 Browse all